Deguise/RandomChromosomeProject/README.md

 ## Help

-The user can choose between 2 reference's human genome: GRCh37 or GRCh38.
+The user can choose between 2 humans reference genome: GRCh37 or GRCh38.
 You are able to change it in the option menu.

 The user can choose between 22 human chromosomes (excluding X and Y).